GERMAN00VP/TFM_GERMAN_VALLEJO/README.md

 - **gtf_dict_GRCh38.110:** Contains a dictionary with the correspondence of ENSEMBL_ID and gene symbol.

 - **Risk signature:** Contains functions necessary to obtain the risk signature.

+## **Summary of the project findings:**

+Pancreatic ductal adenocarcinoma (PDAC) is a disease of increasing incidence and low survival rate (11%), due to the difficulties in its diagnosis and the lack of effective treatments.
+The tumour microenvironment (TME) is key in the development of this disease and in its resistance to chemotherapy and immunotherapy.
+In this project we have used public databases with transcriptomic and clinical information of PDAC patients to carry out a description of the TME.
+A multi-omics strategy with a dual approach has been applied.
+From a population point of view, RNA-Seq data from cohorts of PDAC patients have been analysed using machine learning tools, classical bioinformatics pipelines and network analysis.
+Moreover, single cell resolution was achieved by analysis of sc-RNA-Seq data.
+Thanks to this characterization, infiltration and activation of immune system cells were associated with increased survival.
+It also allowed the identification of cell types and expression patterns that lead to a state of immunosuppression in TME.
+Additionally, the potential of the BPTF gene as a therapeutic target was studied, proving that its silencing causes a proliferative arrest mediated by the BPTF/MYC and KRAS/PI3K/AKT/MTORC1 axes, which regulate the reprogramming of tumour metabolism.
+It is also proposed that BPTF silencing can reduce the inflammatory response in tumour cells by modulating the expression of TNFα-induced genes.
+Furthermore, BPTF-dependent genes were used to generate a risk signature with prognostic value; trained and validated with expression data from four independent patient cohorts.
+This approach also revealed the prognostic value of lysozyme and its possible role as a marker and therapeutic target in PDAC, which opens the door to a new line of research.
+Keywords: PDAC, pancreas, tumour microenvironment, sc-RNA-Seq, BPTF, RNA-Seq, risk signature.